andygock/glcd/README.md

 Refer to Doxygen generated pages for detailed documentation.
 You'll can generate the documentation yourself, simply install Doxygen and load the doxygen file in the root directory of the library and generate the documents in a file format of your choice (HTML, PDF, TEX etc).

-There is also a [online version](https://andygock.github.io/glcd-documentation/).
+There is also an [online version](https://andygock.github.io/glcd-documentation/).